 - the injury is aggravated by something related to employment that the employer fraudulently conceals,

-- the employee is injured by a product made by the employer but the employee is not acting as an employee when they get injured, known as “dual capacity,”1
+- the employee is injured by a product made by the employer but the employee is not acting as an employee when he gets injured, known as “dual capacity,”1

 - the injury is from an improperly set up power press machine,2 or

-- the employer does not have workers' compensation insurance when the injury occurs.3
+- the employer does not carry workers' compensation insurance when the injury occurs.3